Cyna298/gcp-datastore-ui/README.md

 ## Support and Contact

-For support, feature requests, or any queries, please [open an issue](https://github.com/Cyna298/gcp-datastore-ui/issues)
+For support, feature requests, or queries, please [open an issue](https://github.com/Cyna298/gcp-datastore-ui/issues).

----